 - Determining the MGAs

 - Determining which MGAs that will be included in a MBA

 - Managing MECs for MGA exchange

 - Managing MECs for imbalance adjustment

-- Managing MECs for plans per RO

 - Managing ROs

 3.5.8 Reporting Schedule and Gate Closure Times

 The settlement structure information is to be registered according to the defined gate closure times.
 The gate closure times per responsible party are described in Table 5.